MaharaProject/mahara/README.md

 Note: This version of Mahara has not been fully tested on all latest versions of PHP.
 Some aspects of Mahara may not function as expected

-### Web Browser
+### Web browser

 Mahara should be accessible in any modern web browser with Javascript support.
-However, it is only actively tested in the most recent versions of Firefox, Chrome (also for Android), Safari (also for iOS), and Opera.
-Microsoft browsers, i.e. Microsoft Edge, are supported to a maximum of the three most recent versions that are officially supported by Microsoft.
+However, it is only actively tested in the most recent versions of Firefox, Chrome (also for Android), Safari (also for iOS), and Microsoft Edge.

 You can still use Mahara on older browsers, but may not have all functionality available.

-For Mahara 21.10, the supported browser versions are:
+For Mahara 21.04, the supported browser versions are:
- * Firefox - 75.0
+ * Firefox - 87.0
- * Chrome - 81.0
+ * Chrome - 90.0
- * Safari - 13.1
+ * Safari - 14.0
- * Opera - 67.0
- * MS Edge - 81.0
+ * MS Edge - 90.0
  * Safari for iOS
  * Chrome for Android